qualityshepherd/brine/posts/of_yarn_and_bone.md

 * **Senna** (`Shadow Whisperer, Former Thief`)

 > **Senna:** “I ask the shadows to hold the assassin.”
 > **GM:** “They writhe up from the floor and bind him.
-Everyone in the square sees it—sees you command them.”
+Everyone in the square sees it; sees you command them.”
 > **Senna:** “Shit.”
 > **GM:** “By morning, the city knows: you consort with darkness.
 People will act accordingly.”